acmillinoistech/lyftboard/README.md

 # lyftboard

-Scoreboard for ACM &lt;> Lyft Hack Night.
+Scoreboard for ACM Night at Lyft game.

+Read the [API documentation](api.md) for the game.